 “You summoned me when you made your wish.”

-“My wish... you’re going to grant me my wish?
+“My wish … ?”
+This was starting to sound too good to be true.
+“You’re going to grant me a wish?
 Oh boy!
-Does this mean you’re going to make me slim and trim?”
+Can you make me slim and beautiful?”
 I asked with anticipation.

-“But I do know me,” I responded impatiently.
-“I have definite goals, not like some people who don’t know which way they’re heading in life.
-I just wish I had the will power to help me along the way.
+“But I do know me!", I interrupted.
+"I have definite goals, not like some people who don’t know which way they’re heading in life.
+I know who I am.
+I know what I want to do.
+I know who I want to be.
+What I don’t have is will power to keep me from indulging in the wrong things.
+I just wish I had will power to help me along the way.
 Other than that, what else is there for me to know?”

 POOF!